 Fry the shallot and green pepper until the shallot is softened, about 3 minutes.

 Push the veggies to the side of the pan, raise the heat to high, and after 30 seconds add the mussels.
 Let them sit for about a minute and a half, then add the coconut milk and start gently stirring them, just until they open and the meats firm up, about 1-2 minutes more.
 Any that don't open are generally fine, contrary to popular belief (sometimes a few just fail to open when they cook).

 Garnish with the cilantro and serve hot.
 Great with a bit of rice or toasted bread.
 Note that there will not be a ton of liquid in the pan.
 If you like your mussels saucier you can always add 1/4 cup of stock and/or white wine to the coconut milk.

-• Fry some additional vegetables like sweet peppers, onions, and mushrooms.
+• To serve 4 people with 2 pounds of mussels, fry some additional vegetables like sweet peppers, onions, and mushrooms.
 Remove and set aside.
 Double the coconut milk, fry the mussels as above and add the vegetables at the end of cooking.
 Serve over egg noodles.

 • This technique and recipe works great with a 50:50 mix of mussels and whole shrimp.
 Try adding a pinch of Sillery to balance the richness of the shrimp.

 Questions about this recipe?
 Contact us at email@example.com.